This section provides answers to general VMware Tanzu Application Catalog (Tanzu Application Catalog) questions.

 Once an application has been added to your catalog, go to “Application” from the left navigation pane.
 Click on the “Details” link and download the test-results.tar.gz file.
 If that Helm chart has been verified to meet any security requirements, the file name will indicate that condition.

-Bitnami application packages available through Tanzu Application Catalog — containers, Helm charts, and OVAs — are built with best practices, kept up to date with the latest application versions, and go through extensive automated tests and verifications to run in their target platforms with the expected behavior and performance.
+Bitnami application packages that are available through VMware Tanzu Application Catalog — containers, Helm charts, and OVAs — are built with best practices, kept up to date with the latest application versions, and go through extensive automated tests and verifications to run in their target platforms with the expected behavior and performance.
 Each application package comes ready to use, requiring no additional setup.

-Tanzu Application Catalog applications run through the following tests and validations:
+VMware Tanzu Application Catalog applications run through the following tests and validations:

 Functional: Verifies that the application works as expected depending on functional requirements and specifications.
 These verifications are:

-End-to-end testing: Validates that the potential deployed software runs from end to end as expected.
-Tanzu Application Catalog team uses Cypress as an E2E testing framework.
+End-to-end testing: Verifies that the potential deployed software runs from end to end as expected.
+VMware Tanzu Application Catalog team uses Cypress as an E2E testing framework.
 In web applications, for example, these verifications include checks on login and logout actions, creation of posts, projects, tickets, plugin installation, and so on.
 Additionally, other actions are executed such as creating a database, make sure the database is replicated in a high-availability configuration, API queries, create events/topics and make sure they are received, actions in the CLI, and so on.

 Persistence: Checks that the pod or image can be removed and the data is properly configured in an external volume.